Olunowoade01/Security-group-overview/README.md

-#  After entering the IP address into your Chrome browser and hitting enter, I noticed that the page doesn't load.
+#  After entering the IP address into my Chrome browser and hitting enter, I noticed that the page doesn't load.
 It keeps attempting to connect and eventually shows a message saying that the site can't be reached.

 ![2](./img/02%20Error%20.png)